solodon4/Mach7/README.md

     cd build
     cmake ..
     cmake --build .

+ Version 3.2 is needed in order to be able to have support of target_compile_features for AppleClang

 #### Using Makefiles for GCC (4.4 or later) or Clang (3.3 or later)